duneaught/diversitymod/README.md

 ---

 To play The Binding of Isaac: Rebirth with Diversity Mod, just run diversitymod.exe.
 You do not have to move any files or put the program anyplace special.
+You do not have to uninstall other mods.
 The only requirement is that the Diversity Mod program should not be in the resources folder for Rebirth.

 ---